-There is clearly a great need for some coordinated scheduling effort between the nodes to accommodate the parallel jobs.
-Gang scheduling (GS), as has been the norm, results in high wait times in the arrival queue.
-Further, GS executions do not fare as well as the dynamic coscheduling alternatives when: (a) the skewness between the tasks of a job is high (GS is not able to hide the spin times as well as the dynamic coscheduling mechanisms); (b) the jobs are I/O intensive (GS wastes the rest of the time quantum); and (c) when the costs for explicitly synchronizing the nodes between time quanta becomes high (perhaps, for large systems).
-Of the dynamic coscheduling mechanisms, we find Periodic Boost (PB) outperforming the other schemes.
-It is able to get the advantages of spinning (to avoid interrupt processing costs), and is able to relinquish the CPU whenever needed.
+We have also observed that the dynamic coscheduling mechanisms are in general a better alternative to the conventional solution, Gang Scheduling (GS), employed today in many parallel machines [40, 3, 15, 39, 11].
+In the first place, GS requires slots to be available on the required number of CPUs within the same time quantum (row of the Ousterhout matrix), which is not necessary in the dynamic coscheduling mechanisms.
+As a result, wait times in the arrival queue are typically higher in GS.
+Further, GS executions do not fare as well as the dynamic coscheduling alternatives when: (a) the skewness between the tasks of a job is high (GS is not able to hide the spin times as well as the dynamic coscheduling mechanisms); (b) the jobs are I/O intensive (GS wastes the rest of the time quantum); (c) the multiprogramming level is high (system overheads become more important); and (d) when the costs for explicitly synchronizing the nodes between time quanta becomes high (perhaps, for large systems).
+The one advantage that GS has over its dynamic coscheduling counterparts is that it is fair across different job types.